dortania/OpenCore-Install-Guide/ktext.md

 **USB**:
 * [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
-   * Used for injecting intel USB controllers, H370, B360, H310 and X79/X99 systems will likely need [XHCI-unsupported](https://github.com/RehabMan/OS-X-USB-Inject-All) as well(X299 may need this for HighSierra). **Has no effect on AMD**
+   * Used for injecting intel USB controllers, H370, B360, H310 and X79/X99 systems will likely need [XHCI-unsupported](https://github.com/RehabMan/OS-X-USB-Inject-All) as well(X299 may need this for HighSierra). **Does not work on AMD CPU based systems**

 **WiFi and Bluetooth**:

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup)
-   * Used for patching non-Apple broadcom cards
+   * Used for patching non-Apple Broadcom cards

 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM)
    * Used for uploading firmware on broadcom bluetooth chipset, required for all non-Apple Airport cards.
    * To be paired with BrcmFirmwareData.kext
     * BrcmPatchRAM3 for 10.14+
     * BrcmPatchRAM2 for 10.11-10.14
     * BrcmPatchRAM for 10.10 or older

 **AMD CPU Specific kexts**:
 * [NullCPUPowerManagment](https://github.com/corpnewt/NullCPUPowerManagement)
-   * AMD CPUs cannot use Intel's power managment so we need to nullify it
+   * AMD CPUs cannot use Intel's power management so we need to nullify it
 * [XLNCUSBFIX](https://cdn.discordapp.com/attachments/566705665616117760/566728101292408877/XLNCUSBFix.kext.zip)
    * USB fix for AMD FX systems
 * [VoodooHDA](https://sourceforge.net/projects/voodoohda/)
-   * Audio for FX systems and frontpanel Mic+Audio support for Ryzen system, do not mix with AppleALC
+   * Audio for FX systems and front panel Mic+Audio support for Ryzen system, do not mix with AppleALC

 **Extra's**:

 * [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip)
-   * Useful starting with Catalina to disable the AppleMCEReporter kext which will cause kernel panics on AMD CPUs and dual socket systems:
+   * Useful starting with Catalina to disable the AppleMCEReporter kext which will cause kernel panics on AMD CPUs and dual-socket systems:
     * MacPro6,1
     * MacPro7,1
     * iMacPro1,1

 * [VoodooTSCSync](https://bitbucket.org/RehabMan/VoodooTSCSync/downloads/)
    * Needed for correcting TSC on Asus's HEDT/Server motherboards